PauliusAleks/SQLqueries/README.md

 ## Usage
-The Querys can be run in a DBMS to create the databse and the C# code is run in visual studio
+The Querys can be run in a DBMS to create the databse and the C# code is run in visual studio by calling the methods from the action manager in the Main program

 ## Technologies
 * C#